Frequently Asked Questions

 A business that is ideal for franchising has a proven concept capable of being successfully replicated elsewhere by people without the same experience.
 Franchisees must be able to take the proven concept and formula for operation, which can include specific products, techniques, methods, training, design and appearance, and use it to open their own business of the same kind.

 The business should also have a trademark that the public associates with it.
 Sometimes there will be multiple trademarks associated with the business, such as an image, a name, and a phrase.
 These trademarks are licensed by the franchisor for use by the franchisees in the operation of their franchised business.

-It is important to work with an attorney experienced in this area of law to get this initial franchise documentation in place for a solid foundation to your franchise system and to reduce your risk and liability as that system grows.
+It is important to work with an attorney experienced in franchise, trademark and copyright law to get this initial franchise documentation in place and fully compliant in the states you intend to sell franchises.
+A solid foundation to your franchise system is necessary to reduce your exposure to liability as that system grows.

 Protecting your business's intellectual property, including its brand and proprietary materials, is very important when considering franchising.
 In fact, a large part of what it means to franchise comes from licensing your brand for others use as part of growing public awareness.
 Protecting your business's name, slogan, logo, and other branding is an important step.
 Not only that, many states require that a franchise have registered trademarks.

 Similarly, nearly every franchise benefits from copyright protection.
 It goes without saying that franchises that rely on creative content need to consider copyright protection.
 However, copyright protection can also apply to training, informational and other proprietary materials that virtually every franchise relies upon.